kaloyan-marinov/vocab-treasury/README.md

 1. clone this repository, and navigate into your local repository

-2. install the `conda` package manager

-    The version I used is:
+2. create a Python virtual environment, activate it, and install all dependencies:
     ```
-    $ conda --version
+    $ python3 --version
-    conda 4.5.12
+    Python 3.8.3

+    $ python3 -m venv venv

+    $ source venv/bin/activate
+    (venv) $ pip install --upgrade pip
+    (venv) $ pip install -r requirements.txt
     ```

-3. create a `conda` environment, install the project dependencies, and activate the environment:
+3. at the the root of your local repository, create a `.env` file with the following structure:
     ```
-    $ conda env create --file environment.yml

-    $ conda activate repo_vocab_treasury

-    (repo_vocab_treasury) $
-    ```

-4. at the the root of your local repository, create a `.env` file with the following structure:
-    ```
     SECRET_KEY=<specify-a-good-secret-key-here>
-    SQLALCHEMY_DATABASE_URI=sqlite:///site.db
+    SQLALCHEMY_DATABASE_URI=sqlite:///<absolute-path-starting-with-a-leading-slash-and-pointing-to-an-SQLite-file>

     EMAIL_USER=<email-account-that-you-are-in-charge-of>
     EMAIL_PASS=<the-password-associated-with-the-email-account>